HackYourFutureBelgium/sql-database/week2/README.md

 **It's your turn!**

-Create the `CREATE TABLE` command to create the `ratings` table.
+Write the `CREATE TABLE` command to create the `ratings` table.
 Remember to ensure the rating amount is valid.
 Hint: [here's](https://www.w3schools.com/mysql/mysql_check.asp) how to create a `CHECK` constraint.

 <details>
 <summary>View solution</summary>